Bratislava, Slovakia: A Road Trip Guide to Castles, UFOs & Old Town

 Crossing from Czechia to Slovakia is less "international border" and more "county line with better signage."
 There's no passport control because both countries are in the EU and Schengen Zone, which basically means "welcome, please spend money."
 But here's the catch: Slovakia wants you to pay for the privilege of driving on their pretty highways.

-Let's talk about Slovakia's electronic vignette system, which is less "paying for roads" and more "participating in a nationwide digital scavenger hunt."
-The Myto.SK system replaced old-school toll booths with cameras that scan license plates faster than you can say "wait, did I pay for this?"
+Let's talk about Slovakia's electronic vignette system (e-Známka), which is less "paying for roads" and more "participating in a nationwide digital scavenger hunt."
+While the Mýto system tracks heavy trucks, the digital vignette for cars replaced old-school stickers with cameras that scan license plates faster than you can say "wait, did I pay for this?"

 |